 Deadline: July 3rd

-The Black Data Processing Associates confers several scholarships for information technology, including the $2,500 Eli Lilly and Company Scholarship.
-This merit-based program seeks outstanding minority students matriculated full-time at accredited four-year U.S. colleges who exhibit potential for advancing the IT profession.
-Eligibility criteria requires holding BDPA membership for 12+ months, attaining a cumulative GPA above 3.0, engaging in civic leadership, and providing two recommendations.
+The Black Data Processing Associates offers several scholarships for information technology.
+Included is the $2,500 Eli Lilly and Company Scholarship.
+This merit-based program seeks outstanding minority students matriculated full-time at accredited four-year U.S. colleges.
+They must exhibit potential for advancing the IT profession.
+Eligibility criteria requires:

 Contact